SQream/sqream_docs/sql/sql_functions/scalar_functions/string/len.rst

 LEN
 **************************

 The LEN function calculates the number of characters in a string.
-Keep in mind that SQream DB does not count trailing spaces, but does count leading spaces.
+Keep in mind that Blue does not count trailing spaces, but does count leading spaces.
 For UTF-8 encoded ``TEXT`` strings, multi-byte characters are counted as a single character.
 To get the length in bytes, see :ref:`octet_length`.
 To get the length in characters, see :ref:`char_length`.

 .. note::